RS Components Industry Sector Manager Chris Cruise explains why procurement teams should put service levels before cost cutting

 Choosing the right suppliers is crucial for any organisation, and procurement teams know there are significant risks not to mention cost implications if they use the wrong one.

-Too many people believe that because MRO (maintenance, repair and operations) consumption has similar characteristics to planned maintenance, it should be treated in the same way, with a focus on price.
-In practice, less than 20% of products are purchased more than once, with a small number of items purchased annually in volumes of no more than 10.
-So, how do you effectively tender for MRO consumption?
+Too many people believe that because maintenance, repair and operations (MRO) consumption has similar characteristics to planned maintenance, it should be treated in the same way.
+That is, with the focus firmly on price.
+But in practice, the majority of purchases are one-offs; less than 20% of products are purchased more than once.
+With a small number of items on repeat-purchase in volumes of no more than 10, how do you effectively tender for MRO consumption?

 Traditionally, procurement teams have used the ‘basket of products’ methodology for testing a supplier’s price and service.
 However, once a supplier has been chosen, the same issues tend to arise – products are unavailable; there is a difficulty in auditing pricing against the contract due to range and visibility; alternative products are substituted; and then there is contract leakage.
 This leads to an overall increase in the cost of products, production and maintenance downtime and, ultimately, a non-performing contract.

 "Less than 20% of products are purchased more than once for MRO"Chris Cruise, Industry Sector Manager, RS